Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

 Dear SIR_MADAM,

-as you are certainly aware, the global carbon cycle is out of balance causing several potentially catastrophic effects including, but not limited to:
+as you are no doubt aware, the global carbon cycle is out of balance causing several potentially catastrophic effects including, but not limited to:
 * A strong rise of average temperatures (global warming),
 * A change in the pH value of oceans (ocean acidification),
 * Extinction of land and sea animal and plant species.

-Your company COMPANY, engages in activities of extracting fossile fuels which contribute to said imbalance of the carbon cycle.
+Your company, COMPANY, engages in activities of extracting fossile fuels which contribute to said imbalance of the carbon cycle.

-This letter is to put you, your employees, your company and your shareholders on notice that given the urgency of the situation, we need to insist that you start winding down said activities.
+This letter is to put you, COMPANY, your employees, and your shareholders on notice that you must now start winding down said activities.

-Said wind-down is to commence with immediate effect and to be finished by the year 2040 at the latest.
+Given the well-known urgency of the situation, said wind-down is to commence with immediate effect and to be finished by the year 2040 at the latest.

-_The wind-down
+The wind-down
-schedule requires you to reduce your company's extraction of carbon-based fuels by 5% every year relative to a baseline of the corresponding average between 2010 and 2020._
+schedule will require your company to reduce its extraction of carbon-based fuels by 5% every year relative to a baseline of the corresponding average between 2010 and 2020.

-_If scientific research shows that the above schedule is not enough to avert global catastrophe, we reserve the right to accelerate the wind-down schedule or require you to implement negative carbon emission technologies at any time._
+__If scientific research shows that the above schedule is not enough to avert global catastrophe, we reserve the right to accelerate the wind-down schedule or require you to implement negative carbon emission technologies at any time.__

 We understand that your company draws a substantial part of its profits from your activity of extracting fossile fuels.